TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 In the C-DEngine a "Digital Twin" is a "Thing" managed by the C-DEngine.
 A "Thing" (or the base class "TheBaseThing") is owned by a plugin and represents the state and events of a physical device.
-In case of the network plugins, we are creating digital twins of pingable network end points
+In case of the network plugins, we are creating digital twins of ping-able network end points such as the DNS Server of Google (at 8.8.8.8).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxNTgyOTk1NCwyMTE4MTk3ODc5LDE4Nz
+eyJoaXN0b3J5IjpbLTEwNzE0ODg5LDIxMTgxOTc4NzksMTg3Nj
-Y1NjQ4MzMsMTg5OTA2NTQ5MCwtNTE3MDI5MDAwLDYwNDczOTg5
+U2NDgzMywxODk5MDY1NDkwLC01MTcwMjkwMDAsNjA0NzM5ODk4
-OCwtNDI3NzM5ODA2LDI5OTExNTk2MSwxMDA3MDYzMjAyXX0=
+LC00Mjc3Mzk4MDYsMjk5MTE1OTYxLDEwMDcwNjMyMDJdfQ==
 -->